“I have extensive experience arguing appeals for clients at every level, from the Ninth Circuit to the California Supreme Court.”

 Senate Bill 260 went into effect on January 1, 2014, and requires the Board of Parole Hearings to conduct youth offender parole hearings for individuals who were sentenced to state prison time for crimes they committed under the age of 18.
 Just one year later, SB 260 was signed into law, extending the youth offender parole process to individuals who were under the age of 23 at the time of their crime.
 Youth offender parole hearings provide individuals with the opportunity to demonstrate personal growth and rehabilitation, and show that they deserve a second chance.

 As a result of these new laws, there are over 10,000 people currently eligible for a youth offender parole hearing in California.
-For more information regarding how our office may be able to help, please contact our associate, Elizabeth Little.
+For more information regarding how our office may be able to help, please contact Elizabeth Little.
 While attending the University of Southern California Gould School of Law, Ms. Little assisted in the drafting of the regulations that implement the youth offender parole process under Senate Bill 260 and Senate Bill 261.

 PROPOSITION 47 RESENTENCING